azamated/Jenkins-Terraform-Ansible/README.md

 - AWS: IAM user with API and CLI access, ECR repository
 - A project with all configuration file shall be hosted in GitHub in a separate repo.
 - A Java project is hosted in GitHub ain a separate repo.
-- jenkins users must have necessary permissions
+- jenkins user must have necessary permissions to SSH keys ans .aws directory

 Steps: